DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/integrated-grouping.md

 # IntegratedGrouping Plugin Reference

-A plugin that performs built-in grouping.
+A plugin that implements grouping.

 ## Import